MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 In a largely unprotected environment, Azure Information Protection provides a measure of security that was not available earlier.
 And while security is a constantly evolving subject and no organization can claim 100% protection at any point in time, Azure Information Protection when properly deployed increases the security footprint of an organization.

-## Security Principles for sharing content externally
+## Security principles for sharing content

 When using Azure Information Protection within the organization, IT administrators have full control over the client device and over user identity management, and this builds the right platform of trust for sharing within the organization.
 Sending information outside the organization is inherently less trustworthy.
 In thinking about the approach to information protection, there are some principles that you must perform a risk assessment.
 While performing this risk assessment, consider the following points: